SusanneDahle/Neuronal-response-to-high-frequency-electric-field-stimulation/README.md

 run_simulations_simplified_neuron_models.py contains simulation code used for the idealized neuron models.

-lambda_ac.ipnby contains code used to calculate frequency dependent length constant
+lambda_ac.ipnby contains code used to calculate frequency dependent length constants, and plot-function for Figure 12